 Traction or Coefficient of Friction is important for three strong reasons.
 (1) skid resistance is important in athletic and activity areas for obvious reasons, we do not want slip and falls, especially where floor surface may become wet with humidity, sweat and water.
 (2) Coefficient of Friction is important as with most athletic programs, you have injuries.
 Athletes negotiating while walking with crutches or other aids, do not want their feet or their aids sticking or tripping on the floor because it is has too much friction.
 (3) as athletes train, squatting, plyometrics, and other intense activity, you do not want the athlete to lose footing and slip or lose their "base" footing.

 Sound & Vibration Reduction: sound and vibration is not a concern typically, as many times it does not impact other areas of the school.
 The fact is, many coaches and athletic directors do not know there are options available that will reduce both sound and vibration significantly.

-Cleanliness is important so that the flooring offers a surface easy to clean and does not promote bacterial.
+Cleanliness is important so that the flooring offers a surface easy to clean and does not promote bacteria.

-Aesthetics: let's face it, everyone likes have a motivating and attractive place.
+Aesthetics: let's face it, everyone likes to have a motivating and attractive weight room.
 Different flooring can provide color and surface feel that will change the entire look and feel of our renovated or new weight room.

 Programming needs are extremely important when planning your weight room.
 Do you intend to use your weight room for strength training only, or are you planning to use it for warm-ups and flexibility?
 Do you have enough space for a section or strip of synthetic turf to allow your athletes short indoor sprints and activity pushing a sled on turf?
 Will you plan to use your new space for plyometrics and agility?